Otto von Bismarck: Early years

 Bismarck was educated at Johann Ernst Plamann's elementary school, and the Friedrich-Wilhelm and Graues Kloster secondary schools.
 From 1832 to 1833, he studied law at the University of Göttingen, where he was a member of the Corps Hannovera, and then enrolled at the University of Berlin (1833–1835).
 In 1838, while stationed as an army reservist in Greifswald, he studied agriculture at the University of Greifswald.
 At Göttingen, Bismarck befriended the American student John Lothrop Motley.
 Motley, who later became an eminent historian and diplomat while remaining close to Bismarck, wrote a novel in 1839, Morton's Hope, or the Memoirs of a Provincial, about life in a German university.
 In it he described Bismarck as a reckless and dashing eccentric, but also as an extremely gifted and charming young man.

-Although Bismarck hoped to become a diplomat, he started his practical training as a lawyer in Aachen and Potsdam, and soon resigned, having first placed his career in jeopardy by taking unauthorized leave to pursue two English girls: first Laura Russell, niece of the Duke of Cleveland, and then Isabella Loraine-Smith, daughter of a wealthy clergyman.
+Although Bismarck hoped to become a diplomat, he started his practical training as a lawyer in Aachen and Potsdam, and soon resigned, having first placed his career in jeopardy by taking unauthorised leave to pursue two English girls: first Laura Russell, niece of the Duke of Cleveland, and then Isabella Loraine-Smith, daughter of a wealthy clergyman.
 In 1838, Bismarck began a shortened compulsory military service in the Prussian Army; actively serving as a one-year volunteer before becoming an officer in the Landwehr (reserve).
 Afterwards he returned to run the family estates at Schönhausen on his mother's death in his mid-twenties.

 Around age 30, Bismarck formed an intense friendship with Marie von Thadden-Trieglaff, newly married to one of his friends, Moritz von Blanckenburg.
 A month after her death, Bismarck wrote to ask for the hand in marriage of Marie's cousin, the noblewoman Johanna von Puttkamer (1824–1894); they were married at Alt-Kolziglow (modern Kołczygłowy) on 28 July 1847.
-Their long and happy marriage produced three children: Marie (b.
+Their marriage produced three children: Marie (b.
 1847), Herbert (b.
 1849), and Wilhelm (b.
 1852).
 Johanna was a shy, retiring and deeply religious woman, although famed for her sharp tongue in later life.